 CTRL+r : Redo

-Arrow keys UP and DOWN will zoom texture in selected region.
+Arrow keys UP and DOWN will zoom texture in a selected region.

-Arrow keys LEFT and RIGHT will rotate the texture in selected region.Shift+left click into region sets the Midtone value for that region.
+Arrow keys LEFT and RIGHT will rotate the texture in the selected region.Shift+left click into the region sets the Midtone value for that region.